-- 1.

-- Chassis dimensions, see section 2.

-- 2.10: "Chassis dimensions".

-- 3. Superstructure with sub-frame, see section 3.1: "Superstructure with subframe".
+- 1. Vehicle loading cranes, see section 4.3. - 2.
+Chassis dimensions, see section 2.10: "Chassis and cabine related dimensions". - 3.
+Superstructure with sub-frame, see section 3.1: "Superstructure with sub-frame".

 Recovery vehicles and hydraulic platforms

 The superstructure should always be attached to the chassis with a sub-frame or a self-supporting ("pontoon-type") sub-frame construction.
 If the latter type is used, it is generally not possible to provide a rigid attachment because of the unequal distribution of strength and stiffness between the chassis and sub-frame and consequently the location of the neutral line of the assembly.
 If the vehicle chassis frame has to contribute to the strength of the superstructure, DAF should be contacted.